dssgabriel/sve-string-routines-benchmarks/results/README.md

 ### `strncpy`

 Our implementation of `strncpy` largely beats GNU libc in almost all scenarios.
 Just like `strcpy`, some sizes are problematic for short, unaligned strings.
-However, this isn't as problematic as the SVE-implementation pretty much matches the performance of the glibc, even on the worst-case string lengths.
+However, this isn't as problematic as the SVE implementation matches the performance of the glibc, even on the worst-case string lengths.
 On larger data, we easily outperform the current implementation.

 <p>
   <img src="plots/short_strs/noalign/strncpy_libc.png" width=49% alt="Average bandwidth performance of `strncpy` on short strings (unaligned data)">